 African American Studies

-Description of the Program
+Description of the Minor

-Essence of the Certificate
+Essence of the Minor

-AASP students enter into a wide variety of fields including politics and public policy, medicine and public health, law, media, the arts, education, and social services.
+Students with an African American Studies minor may apply their knowledge to a wide variety of fields including politics and public policy, medicine and public health, law, media, the arts, education, and social services.
 They are activists in their community and the voice of diversity in the workplace.
-Students who earn a certificate in African American Studies have a richer understanding of African-American culture and a keener appreciation of the relationship between race, diversity, and society.
+The African American Studiesminor provides students with a richer understanding of African American culture and a keener appreciation of the relationship between race, diversity, and society.